peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Return Value:</b>

 The remainder of the two numbers.
-Signals FlagInvalid and returns not-a-number (NaN) if the divisor is 0, or if the result doesn't fit the given precision.
+Signals FlagInvalid and returns not-a-number (NaN) if the divisor is 0, or if the result doesn't fit the specified precision.

 <a id="RoundToExponent_int_PeterO_Numbers_EContext"></a>
 ### RoundToExponent